-This requirement is achieved by the changing the Operating Mode Selection from ROM Booting mode to Flash Booting mode and then locking.
+This requirement is achieved by changing the Operating Mode Selection from ROM Booting mode to Flash Booting mode and then locking the Operating Mode.
 The Bootloader is only supported in ROM Booting mode.
-In Flash Booting mode, the Bootlader doesn't operate.
+In Flash Booting mode, the Bootloader doesn't operate.
+If the chip is locked in FLASH booting mode, the TSF prevents deploying the Loader functionality.
+The Bootloader is then disabled and user cannot change the TOE Booting mode any more after the locking.